 That the Commission consider potential amendments to the Financial Regulations to address the lack of clarity regarding the treatment and execution of payments to cover costs such as those for the operation of the TOP.

-That the Commission authorize the Executive Secretary to execute payments of up to 2,312,631 JPY for the TOP for its second year of operations and to be able to execute payments for that purpose beyond the end of the 2025/2026 fiscal year if necessary.
+That the Commission authorize the Executive Secretary to execute payments of up to 2,312,631 USD for the TOP for its second year of operations and to be able to execute payments for that purpose beyond the end of the 2025/2026 fiscal year if necessary.

 That the Commission accept the secondment application from Ms. Yume Kawai for a 12-month period commencing in June 2025.